-4. Conclusion
+4. CONCLUSION

-We introduced in this chapter an alternative technique to conventional adaptive optics imaging schemes which we refer to as digital adaptive optics.
+We presented an alternative technique to conventional adaptive optics imaging schemes which we refer to as digital adaptive optics.
 The technique consists in a two-step process.
-First, an optical sensor provides a measurement of the wave's complex-amplitude (intensity and phase distributions) in the pupil of the imaging system.
-This differs from the conventional AO approach in which typically only the wavefront is sensed.
-Second, digital post-processing algorithms are applied to the complex-field measurements in order to synthesize an image and mitigate the effect of atmospheric turbulence.
+First, an optical sensor provides a measurement of the wave's complex amplitude (intensity and phase distributions) in the pupil of the imaging system.
+Second, a digital postprocessing algorithm is applied to the complex field measurement in order to synthesize an image and mitigate the effect of atmospheric turbulence.
 This final step is based on the optimization of an image quality metric and compensation of the wavefront aberrations is performed in a numerical manner.
 While the conventional AO approach compensates aberrations in real-time the DAO operates as a post-processing scheme.
 DAO systems has the advantage of requiring simpler and less costly implementations since they do not require opto-mechanical wavefront correctors and their real-time control hardware, but this also means they are primarily suited for applications that do not require real-time operation.

 Performance of DAO systems was evaluated by mean of a numerical analysis.
 The analysis revealed the DAO approach can significantly improve image quality even in strong turbulence conditions.
 The block-by-block processing technique presented was shown to be effective for image synthesis and compensation under anisoplanatic scenarios.
-The influence of the block size on DAO performance was showed to enhance performance as the block size decreases and nears values of the isoplanatic angle.
-Finally, increasing the degree of DAO compensation (i.e. number of Zernike coefficients compensated) was showed to benefit performance up to a threshold value which depends on the turbulence strength.